berisd/VirtualFile/README.md

 fileManager.getClientDefaultConfigurationSftp().setPort(1212);
 ```

 *) Create a VirtualFileManager instance.
 You can pass a Configuration instance to the createManager() method.
 Here the default home and masterpassword is set.
 All data is saved to the home directory (e.g. the configuration, keystore data and sites).
-The masterpassword is used to protect all sensitive data.
+The masterpassword is used to protect sensitive data (e.g. site passwords).
 ```java
 Configuration configuration = Configuration.create("/home/test/newvirtualfilehome")
         .setMasterPassword(new char[] {'p', 'w', 'd'})